omundy/dig333-devlog/week-04.md

 10\.
-Post sketches for your musical instrument and a parts list.
+Post sketches for your musical instrument concept along with a potential parts list.